 Have you switched from a traditional phone system to Voice over Internet Protocol (VoIP)?
-You should know about how VoIP phones function during a power outage.
+You should know about how VoIP phones work during power outages.

-While VoIP systems are much more reliable than a traditional landline service, there’s still a risk of downtime because the entire network is on the internet.
-Lose that internet connection, and you lose your business phone line.
+While VoIP systems tend to be much more reliable than a traditional landlines, there’s still a risk of downtime because the entire network is on the internet.
+Lose that internet connection, and you lose your business phone service.

 Power failures happen when you least expect them.
 The best way to keep your phone service working through interruptions is to plan for them.